MrEnder0/Grid9/README.md

 Note in between updatesw there will be smaller changes.

+ - [ ] Will and syntax table to readme.
  - [ ] Will added error logging system.
- - [ ] Will add help command to the cli.
- - [ ] Will and syntax table to readme.
  - [ ] will add pharser caching.
  - [ ] Overall performce changes.
  - [ ] will make installer in inno setup.